 Can children have hypertension?

 Yes.
 In recent years, a younger generation of Americans, including children in their teenage years, has seen its blood pressure rise as a growing number of them become overweight.
-According to a study in JAMA, the average blood pressure of American children and adolescents has risen over the last 10 years, leading to a greater risk of developing hypertension later in life.
 Researchers blame the higher blood pressure readings on lack of exercise, poor eating habits, and excess weight.

 How can I tell if I have hypertension?